 Listen, we get it: it’s not realistic to cut out everything that makes life fun.
 But as you kick off the new year, consider ways to transform your favorite activities — like Netflix marathons — into something productive.
 Instead of auto-playing each new segment, apply to a new job or internship on Handshake, read a chapter of a textbook, or get five minutes of exercise between each episode of TV.

-By adopting all of these small, simple habits, you can kick off the new decade with a bit of extra productivity!
-Who knows what other positive changes these mini resolutions might inspire in your life?
+By adopting all of these small, simple habits, you can kick off the new decade with a bit of extra efficiency!
+Who knows what other positive changes these mini productivity resolutions might inspire in your life?